|Registration of market participants under REMIT|

 - the procedure for adoption of the implementing acts includes the comitology process (negotiations between Member States and the European Commission);

-the likely start date for transaction reporting was initially estimated October 2015.
+the start date for transaction reporting was initially estimated October 2015.

 The precise timelines have been set by Article 12(2) of the Implementing Regulation No 1348/2014, which stipulates the reporting obligation applies to market participants from 7 October 2015 and from 7 April 2016, according to the type of data to be reported to the ACER.

-For market participants entering into transactions on an Organised Market Place (OMP), the registration obligation takes effect, at the latest, prior to 7 October 2015.
+For market participants entering into transactions on an Organised Market Place (OMP), the registration obligation took effect, at the latest, prior to 7 October 2015.

 For all other market participants, the registration obligation takes effect, at the latest, prior to 7 April 2016 or prior to the first day they enter into transactions which are required to be reported to the Agency.

 Consequently, the ACER clearly mandated that any person who enters into a transaction which is required to be reported to the Agency from 7 October 2015 or 7 April 2016 without having submitted the registration form to the relevant national regulatory authority is in breach of Article 9 of REMIT (Guidance on the application of Regulation (EU) No 1227/2011 of the European Parliament and of the Council of 25 October 2011 on wholesale energy market integrity and transparency, 3rd Edition Updated 3 June 2015, p.
 22).